martin-cs/SATABS/README.md

 archival and archaeological purposes only.
 I'm not going to update it to the latest CBMC.
 I'm not going to fix bugs.
 If you want to, feel free!
 If it breaks, you get to keep both halves!

+I have added a submodule for CBMC version 4.7 (with some fixes so it builds) as is described in the documentation.
+There is some evidence (see commit history) that actually this version should be built with 4.8 or later but YMMV.